 I have loved internet marketing and the whole idea of creating something out of nothing ever since I was a kid.
 However, I think as more and more websites pop up, there is a huge misconception about what it actually takes to succeed online.
-There is no such thing as overnight success.
-Being successful online takes a lot of hard work and most important: failure.
+There is no such thing as an overnight success.
+Being successful online takes a lot of hard work and, most important: failure.
 Yes, it usually takes many failures to succeed!

 Today I’m going to share with you some of the many failures that I’ve gone through to get to where I am today.
 Fair warning, there are a lot.

 It started like a drug

 If you’ve ever read my bio, you already know that I’ve been an entrepreneur since around the 6th grade.
 I started reselling CDs and DVDs on eBay and this allowed me to buy my very first laptop in cash.
 This was back in the good ole days of NetZero dial-up. 😂 Boy, I don’t miss those days.
 Now we live in an age where we just tether our phones when our cable goes out.
 Crazy!

 The feeling of paying for that first laptop with nothing other than my skills on the internet was a feeling that even today is like a drug.
 Only other entrepreneurs or internet marketers will probably be able to relate.
 I genuinely believe entrepreneurs and internet marketers are born with a certain mindset that you can’t turn off.
 Trust me, some days I wish I could.
 Some of my family growing up probably did too, haha.

 First failure (it didn’t last)